Netcentric/aem-htl-style-guide/README.md

     </sly>
     ```

-    In AEM version 6.1 elements with the tag name “sly” will get unwrapped automatically.
+    In AEM version 6.1 elements with the tag name “sly” will get unwrapped automatically, so there is no need to include it as an HTML attribute.

     ```html
     <!--/* Bad */-->